licg9999/review-of-state-management-in-react/02-reducer-like-solutions-redux-and-its-family/README.md

 ## Review of state management with Redux<a id="review_of_state_management_with_redux"></a>

-In Redux, one-state changing logics are defined by reducers.
-Because each reducer is a pure function that processes one state to return a new state of the one without any side effects, what one state a reducer changes can be clearly understood by only reading the reducer's function declaration, which makes one-state changing in Redux predictable at no cost of tracking any state-changing logics.
-Meanwhile, multi-state changing logics are defined by multi-state changing actions.
-Though, to understand what states a multi-state changing action changes, what reducers the action involves needs to be tracked out by looking into function bodies of the action and other actions invoked by the action.
+In Redux, one-state changing logics are defined by reducers with optional simple actions.
+Because simple actions are only to pass payloads on to reducers, they have little weight on states changing.
+Because each reducer is a pure function that processes one state to return a new state of the one without any side effects, what one state a reducer changes can be clearly understood by only reading the reducer's function declaration, which makes one-state changing in Redux predictable without tracking logics in any function bodies.
+On the other hand, multi-state changing logics are defined by multi-state changing actions.
+To understand what states a multi-state changing action changes, what reducers the action involves needs to be tracked out by looking into function bodies of the action and other actions invoked by the action.
 But, unlike tracking state-changing events in MVC pattern, the tracking work in Redux actions is as easy as tracking plain constants and plain functions, which makes multi-state changing in Redux predictable at limited cost.
 It can be perceived by checking how `TimeReducer.ts`, `AnalogueReducer.ts` and `DigitalReducer.ts` and their actions work.
-Predictable one-state changing at no cost of tracking any state-changing logics and predictable multi-state changing at limited cost of tracking reducers and actions make up the brightest pro of Redux.
+Predictable one-state changing by only checking function declarations of reducers and predictable multi-state changing at limited cost of tracking involved reducers in function bodies of actions make up the brightest pro of Redux.

-But, on the other hand, because building and maintaining a reducer always involve building and maintaining its actions and vise versa, a reducer and its actions are high-coupling, which brings difficulties in development, thus overall cost of development becomes high.
+But, meanwhile, because building and maintaining a reducer always involve building and maintaining its actions and vise versa, a reducer and its actions are high-coupling, which brings difficulties in development, thus overall cost of development becomes high.
 Especially, when some actions of a reducer are dependent on the Redux setup for accessing the root store, the reducer, its actions and the Redux setup constitute circular dependency, so they need to be coded iteratively, thus the cost becomes even higher.
 High coupling between reducers and their actions leads to the biggest con of Redux.

 Besides, a module built with Redux is actually not completely modularized by default, because when a module gets initialized for multiple instances, these instances are sharing exactly the same states in the app-wide Redux setup.
 To resolve this issue, a module-wide Redux setup needs to be introduced per module, which is costly in Redux.
 Incomplete modularization by default is another major con of Redux.